hansroh/skitai/README.rst

 Now client can connect by ws://localhost:5000/websocket/chat?client_name=stevemartine.

 Once websocket configured by was.wsconfig (), whenever message is arrived from this websocket connection, called this *echo* method.
 And you can use all was services as same as other WSGI methods.

+was.wsclient () is equivalent to was.env.get ('websocket.client') and has numeric unique client id.

 For Flask Users